 When the Candidacy application is approved by the Dean of Graduate Studies, you will get a copy of it with information that includes instructions on thesis preparation and submission (Plan I students).
-The instructions are included in the Graduate Studies page entitled "Information for Degree Candidates" where you should follow the link to "Preparing and Filing the Thesis and Dissertation."
+The instructions are included in the Graduate Studies pages entitled "Graduate Degree Requirements" and "Filing Your Thesis or Dissertation."
 There you will find the forms you need to complete and submit to file your thesis with Graduate Studies.
 If you have any questions, contact the Office of Graduate Studies.